time2fishman/react-effect-hook/README.md

 We can make fetch requests to this API at `http://www.thecolorapi.com/id?rgb=255,255,255`.
 There are many parameters we can use but for our purposes we will just be using the `rgb` parameter.
 It takes three values which are separated by commas.

-When our page loads, we can make a fetch request inside of the useEffect() hook:
+When our page loads, we can call a function that makes a fetch call to the color API inside of our useEffect function:

 ```js
   import React, { useState, useEffect} from 'react'